thoughtbot/ruby-science/book/code_smells/duplicated_code.md

 ### Symptoms

-* You find yourself copy and pasting code from one place to another.
+* You find yourself copying and pasting code from one place to another.
-* [Shotgun Surgery](#shotgun-surgery) occurs when changes to your application require the same small edits in multiple places.
+* [Shotgun surgery](#shotgun-surgery) occurs when changes to your application require the same small edits in multiple places.

 \clearpage